sprintertech/sprinter-sdk/docs/docs/04-react-sdk/03-using-hooks.md

 ## Summary

 The Sprinter React SDK hooks provide an easy way to interact with cross-chain balances, tokens, chains, and bridging solutions.
 These hooks manage state for you (`loading`, `error`, and `data`) and allow you to integrate Sprinter functionality seamlessly into your React components.

-For more detailed method references, check out the [Methods Reference](04-methods-reference/).